 A Lifesaving Partnership

 Minutes matter when it comes to saving the lives of people experiencing a ST-segment elevation myocardial infarction (STEMI), a type of heart attack characterized by a blocked blood supply to the heart.
-At Memorial Hospital of Union County, we make every minute count through The Heart Partnership with The Ohio State University (OSU) Medical Center.
+At Memorial, we make every minute count through The Heart Partnership with The Ohio State University (OSU) Medical Center.

 The staff at OSU Medical Center Cardiac Catheterization Lab are ready and waiting when a STEMI patient arrives.
 The patient moves directly from the helicopter to the lab where the patient’s artery is reopened by a balloon angioplasty, which involves widening the artery by temporarily inflating a balloon inside it, or the placement of a scaffold-like mesh tube called a stent.
 The entire process, from arriving at the door of Memorial to receiving the balloon angioplasty, is commonly referred to in the healthcare community as the door-to-door-to-balloon time (D2D2B) time.
 Memorial’s D2D2B time is faster than the national recommendation and is one of the best in Central Ohio.